hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 - download Xcode 13 from [Downloads](https://developer.apple.com/download/all/)
 - if you install your Xcode from App Store, upgrade it and download Xcode 12 again from [Downloads](https://developer.apple.com/download/all/)
 - if you install your Xcode from App Store, zip or move Xcode.app before upgrading the App Store version (just renaming won't help), and unzip/move back to `/Applications` again after App Store update is complete.

-Once you have Xcode 13, launch it, install command line tools when prompted, and run any project on your iOS 15 device at least once.
-Voila, you can now use your device in Xcode 12.5 for running, debuging, etc as normal 🙌

 ### How to prevent accidental rebuilding with Xcode 13